5 Essential Tips For Walking The Camino in Autumn

 Tip 3: Be organised with your packing

-Packing is a little bit more complicated in the autumn months compared to the summer, as it’s important to have both warm and cold weather clothing.
-Warm clothing is especially essential for the early morning hours and late afternoon/evening.
+Packing is a little bit more complicated in the Autumn than in the Summer, as it’s important to have warm and cold clothing.
+Warm clothing is essential for the early morning and late afternoon/evening.

-Make sure your hiking boots are waterproof because nothing is worse than walking around all day with wet feet.
-On that note, pack 1-2 spare pairs of socks in your bag, just in case!
+Make sure your hiking boots are waterproof.
+Nothing is worse than walking around all day with wet feet.
+Also, pack 1-2 spare pairs of socks in your bag, just in case!

-But don’t forget your swimsuit because while there’s the threat of rain and cooler temperatures, it’s still warm enough to go to the beach on the Camino, definitely in September and even into October.
+But don’t forget your swimsuit.
+While there’s the threat of rain and cooler temperatures, it’s still warm enough to go to the beach on the Camino, definitely in September and even into October.
 While the water may not be as warm as it is during the hot summer months, it will still be refreshing, especially after a full day of walking.

 Visitas Guiadas